-Quasi-Judicial Body BOARD OF APPEALS
+Quasi-Judicial BOARD OF APPEALS

-The board of appeals is the only body at the municipal level to hear appeals on various zoning matters.
+The board of appeals is the only body at the township level to hear appeals on various zoning matters.
 When decisions are made in connection with administering the ordinance, it is possible that they will be appealed.
 The most common reasons for requests for action by the board of appeals are:

-- Compliance with the required yard and setbacks or other dimensional standards on a particular parcel create a practical difficulty in using the property. - A strict application of zoning regulations to a particular property creates a situation where an applicant claims no reasonable use of the property remains. - There is a need to interpret or clarify a zoning regulation in order to apply the ordinance. - A decision or requirement of the zoning administrator has been made which a property owner feels is inconsistent with the ordinance requirements. - A use is not specifically provided for in the ordinance and ordinance interpretation is necessary to determine which use stated in the ordinance is most similar in character to the proposed use, and in which districts it is located. - If permitted by the ordinance, to review a decision made by an administrative body or official on a special land use or planned unit development.
+Compliance with the required yard and setbacks or other dimensional standards

-The zoning board of appeals, therefore, serves as the first level or step for an individual to appeal a decision, seek a variance from an ordinance standard as applied to his/her property or to request an interpretation of the ordinance.
-When a point of controversy cannot be resolved at this level, the next step is to proceed through the state court system, beginning with Circuit
+- on a particular parcel create a practical difficulty in using the property. - Strict application of zoning regulations to a particular property creates a situation where an applicant claims no reasonable use of the property remains. - There is a need to interpret or clarify a zoning regulation in order to apply the ordinance. - A decision or requirement of the zoning administrator has been made which a property owner feels is inconsistent with the ordinance requirements. - A use is not specifically provided for in the ordinance and ordinance interpretation is necessary to determine which use stated in the ordinance is most similar in character to the proposed use, and in which districts it is located. - If permitted by the ordinance, to review a decision made by an administrative body or official on a special land use or planned unit development.

-Court.
-No local body, including the city or village legislative body, can override a decision of the board of appeals, as long as it concerns an action within their authority.
+The township board of appeals, therefore, serves as the first level or step for an individual to appeal a decision, seek a variance from an ordinance standard as applied to his/her property, or to request an interpretation of the ordinance.
+When a point of controversy cannot be resolved at this step, the next step is to proceed through the state court system, beginning with Circuit Court.
+No local body, including the township board, can override a decision of the board of appeals, as long as the action taken was within the board's authority.